-The NIHR Newcastle Biomedical Research Centre is based at the Campus for Ageing and Vitality; a purpose built site that brings together the NHS, Newcastle University and industry dedicated to improving health care for older people.
+We are based at the Campus for Ageing and Vitality; a purpose-built site, dedicated to improving healthcare for older people.

-The NIHR Biomedical Research Building is an integral part of the Campus and is home to the NIHR Newcastle Biomedical Research Centre as well as a number of ageing research labs, businesses and one of the countries first Clinics for Research and Service in Themed Assessments (CRESTA).
-The CRESTA clinic provides one-stop, multi-disciplinary clinics centred on the needs of older patients, as well as a prime source of research inspiration for clinical academics engaged in valuable research as part of the NIHR Newcastle Biomedical Research Centre.
+The Campus is home to the NIHR Newcastle Biomedical Research Centre as well as ageing research labs, businesses, and one of the country’s first Clinics for Research and Service in Themed Assessments (CRESTA); a working NHS facility for patients.

-For clinicians and basic scientists working on research in the Biomedical Research Building, these clinics provide an excellent platform for creative interaction and a hub for new research ideas.
+For clinicians and scientists working on research here, the broad range of facilities available provide an excellent platform for creative interaction; putting patients and the public at the heart of research.

-In 2019, Newcastle University announced an ambitious plan to further redevelop the former General Hospital site, following an agreement to purchase the campus from the Newcastle Hospitals Trust.
-The proposal is for a mixed-use development covering the 29 acre site incorporating elderly care, research facilities and a residential zone for housing and business development.
+In 2019, Newcastle University announced an ambitious plan to continue development of the site.
+The proposal is for a mixed-use development covering 29 acres, incorporating care for older people, research facilities and a residential zone for housing and business development.